sosper30/520win26/docker_setup/docker_setup_readme.md

-# EEP 520: C++ Development Environment
+# EEP 520: C/C++ Development Environment

 ## 1. Overview

-This course provides a self-contained C++ development environment using Docker.
+This course provides a self-contained C/C++ development environment using Docker.
 It includes all the necessary tools for this course, such as:
 * `g++` / `gcc`
 * `make` / `cmake`
 * `gdb` (The GNU Debugger)